Tiberius Claudius Nero (father of Tiberius Caesar): Ancestry

 Nero was a member of the republican Claudia gens of Rome.
 He was a descendant of the censor Appius Claudius Caecus.
-Nero was the son of Tiberius Claudius Nero and his mother was a descendant of the Claudian gens.
+Nero was the son of Tiberius Claudius Nero.
 Nero had a sister named Claudia, who married the prefect Quintus Volusius.

 Life

-Nero had served as a quaestor to Julius Caesar in 48 BC, commanding his fleet in the Alexandrian War.
-As a reward for his contribution, Nero was made pontiff, replacing Publius Scipio.
+Nero had served under Pompey the Great at the start of the civil war against Caesar, but soon surrender and later served Julius Caesar as a quaestor in 48 BC, commanding a part of his fleet in the Alexandrian War.
+As a reward for his contribution, Nero was made pontiff.
 Julius Caesar also sent Nero to Gaul to create and monitor Roman colonies (Suetonius notes Narbo and Arelate).

-Despite his service with Julius Caesar, Nero was an Optimate at heart.
+Despite his service with Julius Caesar, Nero was an Optimate at heart who had initially served Pompey.
 After the murder of Julius Caesar on March 15, 44 BCE, Nero suggested that Caesar's assassins be rewarded for their services to the state, which went against the part of the Senate that wanted to persecute Caesar's assassins.
 Despite this suggestion, Nero was elected praetor in 43 BCE for 42 BCE.

 Around the time Nero was elected praetor, he married his relative Livia Drusilla, (Note: Exactly how closely related Nero and Livia were is up for debate, some researchers have asserted with confidence that they were first cousins.
 This assumption generally includes believing that Suetonius was mistaken when referring to Livia's father as a Claudius Pulcher.) whose father Marcus Livius Drusus Claudianus was from the same gens.
 His son of the same name was born November 16, 42 BCE, in Fondi, Italy.
 Elaine Fantham believes it is likely that Nero had been married before he wed Livia, as he was looking for a wife in 50 BC when he approached Cicero to marry his daughter Tullia.